mars-sim/mars-sim/mars-sim-main/src/main/resources/README_V1.3.0.txt

 ** Minimum Requirements **

-- Dual Core Pentium/Celeron

-- 1.5GHz or above
+- Dual Core Pentium/Celeron 1.5GHz or above

-- 1 GB RAM dedicated for running mars-sim
+- 500 MB to 1.5 GB free RAM dedicated for running mars-sim

-- 64-bit Java 8 (jre or jdk 8u77 or higher)
+- 64-bit Oracle Java 8 (JRE or JDK 8u71 and higher) OR OpenJDK 8u71 with OpenJFX in linux

 ---------------------------------------------------------------------